suryajeetlondhe/flutter_interview_questions/README.md

 🚀 “Always check mounted before updating UI in async functions to avoid modifying a disposed widget!"

 ---

-25) What is Sound Null Safety in Dart?
+25.What is Sound Null Safety in Dart?
+---
     Sound null safety ensures that non-nullable variables cannot be null, preventing null reference errors at compile-time rather than runtime.
 This makes Flutter apps more stable and efficient.

 🔹 Why is Null Safety Important?
 ✔ Prevents null reference errors.